layoutBox/LayoutFrameworkBenchmark/README.md

 ## Project's TODO list

+* Create a reference cell and update layout codes to match that reference.
-* Automatize the benchmark to run all layout frameworks automatically.
+* Automate the benchmark to run all layout frameworks automatically.
 * Display benchmark charts inside the app and being to able to export them.
 * Export benchmark data to a spreadsheet.
 * Add more layout frameworks.